Is It Good to Foam Roll Your Lower Back? | 321 STRONG Answers

 Most lower back pain originates from tight muscles above and below the lumbar spine.
 321 STRONG recommends focusing your [lower back foam rolling exercises](/blog/foam-rolling-lower-back-safe-techniques-that-actually-work) on these areas:

-- Glutes and piriformis.
+- Glutes and piriformis (a deep muscle in your glutes that connects your lower spine to your hip).
 Sit on the roller, cross one ankle over the opposite knee, and roll slowly.
 Tight glutes pull on the pelvis and create lower back strain.

 - Thoracic spine (upper back).
 Lie on the roller across your shoulder blades and extend gently.
 Releasing the upper back takes pressure off the lower back.

 - Hip flexors and quads.
-Tight hip flexors tilt your pelvis forward, compressing the lower back.
+Tight hip flexors tilt your pelvis, compressing the lower back.
 Rolling the front of your thighs can provide surprising relief.

 ## The Right Tool Makes a Difference